Who we are, and who are we?

-Much has been written about the Fitzpatricks of Ossory and it's not possible to do it justice by condensing it into a few sentences.
-Much of that recorded relates to the line of Brian Óg Mac Giolla Phádraig (c.
-1485-1575) was the last claimant to the kingdom of Ossory (Osraige).
+Very much has been written about the Fitzpatricks of Ossory and much of that recorded relates to the line of Brian Óg Mac Giolla Phádraig (c.
+1485-1575) who was the last claimant to the kingdom of Ossory (Osraige).
 Under surrender and regrant he was created the Baron of Upper Ossory in 1541 by Henry VIII; in doing he took the surname Fitzpatrick.
-Fitzpatrick has remained a common surname in Counties that share the territory of ancient Osraige, viz., Kilkenny, Laois, Offaly, Tipperary and Waterford.
-Many Fitzpatricks who trace to Ossory and/or live there today are readily identified by their distinctive Y-DNA signature; they are haplotype FGC5494.
+Fitzpatrick has remained a common surname in Counties that share the territory of ancient Ossory, viz., Kilkenny, Laois, Offaly, Tipperary and Waterford.

 » Read More

 The swathe of territory that is Bréifne has a history of powerful chieftains, conflict and upheaval.
 Fitzpatricks have long been present in Bréifne with historians recording both Ó Maol Phádraig and Mac Giolla Phádraig throughout the country.
-The DNA study has identified at least three different haplotypes associated with Bréifne Fitzpatricks, but with Ó Maol Phádraig being absorbed into Fitzpatrick in the 17th Century it is not trivial to determine who is who.
-Advanced DNA test results have closely matched haplotype BY2630 (a branch of L513) with the surnames of several close Ó Maol Phadráig associates in the 17th century.
-Hence, our working thesis is that one type of Ó Maol Phádraig Bréifne may be BY2630.
-However, any Fitzpatrick who traces to Bréifne may consider themselves part of this Clan.
+The DNA study has identified at least three different haplotypes associated with Bréifne Fitzpatricks, but with the surname Ó Maol Phádraig being absorbed into Fitzpatrick in the 17th Century it is not trivial to determine who is who.

 » Read More